keithbuhler/keithbuhler.github.io/slideshows/business1intro.md

 </section><section data-markdown>

-## Philosophical ethics

-What is philosophical ethics?
-The best thinking about the best ideas in the universe; goodness, truth, and beauty; justice, utility, rights, obligations, and personal virtues.
+## What is philosophical ethics?

+* The best thinking about the best ideas in the universe
+* Eg: goodness, truth, and beauty; justice, utility, rights, obligations, and personal virtues.

 </section><section data-markdown>